What is the Metropolitan Water Reclamation District (MWRD) of Greater Chicago, and why should it matter to you?

 Q. What are a few of your favorite nature destinations in the area, and why?

-Q. Do you have a favorite environmentalist or environmental-related book, movie, or artistic creation that has inspired you?
+Q. Do you have a favorite environmental-related book, movie, or artistic creation that has inspired you?
+Why did it inspire you?

 We need a passionate advocate for water quality and environmental issues that affect Chicagoland.
-(It also never hurts that Daniel is a writer and someone who is interested in Chicago history like I am, but that’s neither here nor there.)
-As a result, I’ll be voting for Daniel Pogorzelski, and I hope that you’ll consider doing so, too.
+As a result, I’ll be voting for Patricia Theresa Flynn, and I hope that you’ll consider doing so, too.

-Copyright (my text) Andrew Morkes; Daniel Pogorzelski holds the copyright to his interview responses
+Copyright (my text) Andrew Morkes; Patricia Theresa Flynn holds the copyright to her interview responses

 Looking for some great nature destinations in Chicagoland?
 If so, I just published Nature in Chicagoland: More Than 120 Fantastic Nature Destinations That You Must Visit.
 It features amazing destinations in Illinois, Indiana, Michigan, and Wisconsin.
 Click on the title to learn more.
-The book (306 pages, 210+ photos) is only $18.99.
+The book has 306 pages and 210+ photos and is only $18.99.
 Click here to learn more and purchase the book.

 ABOUT ANDREW MORKES